Muscle atrophy after stroke causes a decrease in muscle mass. This leads to decreased strength and increased risk of injury.

 There are multiple reasons why you might experience muscle atrophy after stroke.
 Three of the most common include:

 - Prolonged hospitalization.
 If a stroke was severe, the patient may need to remain in the hospital for several weeks.
 This prolonged inactivity will cause muscles to deteriorate.
+This is why it is so important to participate in therapy as early as it is offered to you in the hospital.

 - Malnutrition.
 Finally, stroke can cause difficulties with chewing and swallowing food (also known as dysphagia).
 This can lead to malnutrition which, if combined with inactivity, can speed up muscle atrophy.